allayanmughal/SDA/SDA LAB MID/README.md

 - **Notifications**: Sends appropriate notifications to applicants at each stage of the process.
 - **Merit List**: Displays the names of applicants who pass all stages of the admission process.

----

-## 📋 Class Diagram

-The class diagram for this project is included in the repository as `class_diagram.puml`.
-It can be rendered using [PlantUML](https://plantuml.com/).

----

 ## 💻 Technologies Used